Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	>**Note**: Razor syntax has been introduced in ASP.NET MVC 3.
 Its goal is to minimize the number of characters and keystrokes required in a file, enabling a fast and fluid coding workflow.
 Razor leverages existing C#/VB (or other) language skills and delivers a template markup syntax that enables an awesome HTML construction workflow.

-1. Press **F5** to run the solution and see the renewed templates.
+1. Press **F5** to run the solution and see the renewed template.
 You can check out the following features:

 	1. **Modern-style templates**